 Advisers will differ according to experience, education and specialties.
 However, all advisers fit into 2 categories:

-- Some are ‘whole of market’ advisers.
-They have access to all lifetime mortgages and home reversion products and plans available on the market and will find the best option for your home.
+- Some are ‘whole of market’ financial advisers.
+They will review all lifetime mortgages and home reversion products and plans available on the market and will find the best option for your home.

 - The other type, ‘restricted advisers’, work with limited providers and plans, ones that suit most of their clients.
 They will recommend you a suitable plan based on one of these.

 It is advisable to look for a whole market adviser as they have a broader, holistic range of providers and plans to choose from.

 In addition, you get Mortgage Only Advisers and Independent Financial Advisers (aka IFA’s); both can advise on equity release plans.

 How Much Equity Can You Release Compared to the Market Value of My Estate?

 The amount of equity that you can release depends on your and your partner’s age, the condition of your health, and the value of your property.
 Your property will be required to undergo a detailed and up-to-date valuation, to determine its value and condition.